-The WV WORKS program operates in 55 counties organized into 30 district offices reporting to four Regional Directors.
-Regional Directors report to the Deputy Commissioner, Bureau for Children and Families, Department of Health and Human Resources, hereinafter Department.
+The WV WORKS program operates in 54 counties organized into 30 district offices reporting to four Regional Directors and the Director of Field Operations.
+Regional Directors and the Director of Field Operations report to the Deputy Commissioner, Bureau for Children and Families, Department of Health and Human Resources, hereinafter Department.
 See Attachment D for Department Management Organizational Chart.
 See Attachment E for County Office Directory.

-WV WORKS is a multifaceted program that enables at-risk families with eligible children to prepare for employment, become self-supporting, remain employed and improve their family and community.
-To achieve this goal, the WV WORKS program is a family focused work-oriented, performance-based, time-limited program that emphasizes employment and personal responsibility.
+WV WORKS is a multifaceted program that enables at-risk families with eligible children to prepare for employment, become selfsupporting, remain employed, and improve their family and community.
+To achieve this goal, the WV WORKS program is a family-focused work-oriented, performance-based, time-limited program that emphasizes employment and personal responsibility.
 Work and family are the focal points of WV WORKS.